 The initial output may not be entirely aligned with your branding or desired aesthetic.
 You can:

-Try Macabacus free for 30 days and see for yourself how easy it is to create football field charts in Excel and create links to PowerPoint.
+Try Macabacus for free and see for yourself how easy it is to create football field charts in Excel and create links to PowerPoint.